 The video below demonstrates the school glue and shaving cream method of DIY fabric paint making:

-You can paint a finished bath bomb with mica powders or add them into the bath bomb recipe to give a deeper and more vibrant look to the entire homemade bath bomb.
+You can paint a finished bath additive with mica powders or add them into a dissolvable bath additive recipe to give a deeper and more vibrant look to the product.

-When you bloom color with mica powder in a bath bomb the shade first appears light or pastel, but as you add in a few drops of rubbing alcohol and stir, the color becomes far more vibrant.
+When you bloom color with mica powder in a dissolvable bath product, the shade first appears light or pastel, but as you add in a few drops of rubbing alcohol and stir, the color becomes far more vibrant.

 5. Paper Crafts – Cards, Scrapbooking, Journaling